Instant Delivery

 • Health Insurance: If your employer is sponsoring a health care plan, you can contribute towards the cost of premiums as a pay stub deduction, meaning you will not have to pay taxes on them because employees receive their tax benefits when the amount is withheld from their gross pay; they can’t claim it as a medical deduction on their 1040 Form.

 • Retirement Contribution: If you’re an employee who is contributing to a pre-tax retirement plan, these are considered pre-tax deductions.
-As for 2024, you can contribute up to $23,000 to these two types of retirement plans, meaning up to $23,000 in tax deductions for the year.
+As for 2026, you can contribute up to $24,500 to these retirement plans, meaning up to $24,500 in tax deductions for the year.

 • Disability Insurance: Long-term disability insurance premiums can be covered with pre-tax dollars, allowing you to pay for the crucial insurance plan before taxes are withdrawn from your gross pay.
 The negative impact of doing this is that you will have to pay taxes on the disability payouts by yourself.